mit-han-lab/data-efficient-gans/DiffAugment-stylegan2/README.md

 python run_few_shot.py --dataset=WHICH_DATASET --num-gpus=NUM_GPUS --DiffAugment=color,translation,cutout --gamma=1 --total-kimg=600
 ```

 `WHICH_DATASET` specifies `100-shot-obama`, `100-shot-grumpy_cat`, `100-shot-panda`, `AnimalFace-cat`, or `AnimalFace-dog` which will be automatically downloaded, or the path of a folder containing your own training images. `NUM_GPUS` specifies the number of GPUs to use; we recommend using 4 or 8 GPUs to replicate our results.
+The training typically requires several hours.
 Specify `--resolution=RESOLUTION` to run at a different resolution from the default `256`.

 ### Preparing Your Own Datasets